Rowan (Mountain Ash)

 In Estonia, between the 18th–21st centuries, almost all parts of the rowan tree have been used as a wild edible, including the bark, twigs, buds, flowers, leaves, sap and fruit.

-Nutritional Profile of Rowan or Mountain Ash
+Nutritional profile of Rowan

 The berries contain vitamins A and C, as well as other substances like pectin, malic acid and tannins.
 Candied rowan berries contain 30–40 mg of vitamin C.